crosswalk-project/crosswalk-website/README.md

 Pull requests for the website should be submitted via [github](https://github.com/crosswalk-project/crosswalk-website/pulls).

+Note that this document gives an overview of the site and explains how to setup and release for staging and live servers.
+If you need to edit the content of the site, the [HACKING](HACKING.md) file explains how to set the site up locally.

 # Website design

 The Crosswalk website consists of the following functional areas: